dromara/disjob/README.en.md

 ## Quick Start

-1. Run the SQL script provided by the warehouse code to create the database table: [db-script/JOB_TABLES_DDL.sql](db-script/JOB_TABLES_DDL.sql), Note: you can direct run [embed mysql-server](scheduler-supervisor/src/test/java/cn/ponfee/scheduler/db/EmbeddedMysqlServerMariaDB.java)
+1. Run the SQL script provided by the warehouse code to create the database table: [db-script/JOB_TABLES_DDL.sql](db-script/JOB_TABLES_DDL.sql)(Also can direct run [embed mysql-server](scheduler-test/src/main/java/cn/ponfee/scheduler/db/EmbeddedMysqlServerMariaDB.java))

 2. Modify configuration files such as Mysql, Redis, Consul, Nacos, Zookeeper, Etcd: [scheduler-samples-common/src/main/resources/](scheduler-samples/scheduler-samples-common/src/main/resources/)
 - If you do not use Redis as a registration center, task distribution and distributed lock, should be exclusive [scheduler-common](scheduler-common/pom.xml) maven dependency `spring-boot-starter-data-redis`